-The assignment is to write a proposal for your dissertation, which systematically addresses the issues raised by the Approaches to Research course in relation to your own dissertation topic.
+The assignment is to write a dissertation proposal, which systematically addresses the issues raised by the Approaches course in relation to your own dissertation topic.
 You should consider the choice of a question and how that question relates to ongoing debates in women's studies; the selection of an approach or approaches to the question; any ethical questions that approach raises and how they will be dealt with; the availability of primary sources (if relevant) and what issues need to be considered when using them; and you should include an indicative bibliography listing a selection of what you consider to be the most important secondary sources which a dissertation on your chosen topic should review and discuss.
-The deadline for submitting this work is Friday of 0th week in Hilary Term (i.e. 11 January 2019).
+The deadline for submitting this work is Friday of 0th week in Hilary Term (i.e. 17^{th} January 2020).
+Individual feedback sessions will be organised by Jane Garnett in the first two weeks of Hilary Term.